hrr47-fec8-webber/carousel-proxy/README.md

 ## Usage

-A proxy server for Lairbnb, a vacation rental booking website.
+A proxy server for Booked, a vacation rental booking website.
 Once the server is running, directing the browser to http://localhost:3000/:id will render location data for the associated id.

 ## Requirements